 Inequity from a male is a bit easier to stomach (because I’m used to it).
 What’s hardest for me is when it comes from a female.
 That throws me completely off.
 It’s like a professional sucker punch.
 I guess it’s because I expect more from women.

-I often worry gone are the days when women in leadership positions “looked out” for one another.
+I often worry that gone are the days when women in leadership positions “looked out” for one another.
 What do you think?
 I hope I am wrong.

-Thankfully, I know it can’t true altogether.
+Thankfully, I know it can’t be true altogether.
 I must believe it’s not true for the most part in order to feel hopeful for the future.

-Still, like, I mentioned, I know some women feel they must hold other women back in order to propel themselves forward.
+Still, like, as I mentioned, I know some women feel they must hold other women back in order to propel themselves forward.
 You know what I’m going to say: it’s dumb!
 Once again I ask...why can’t we all win?